-With the release of his End of the Ride EP, Remington Shaw takes the best parts of some classic genres and builds a fresh take on a vintage sound.
+With the release of his End of the Ride EP, Eric Rogers takes the best parts of some classic genres and builds a fresh take on a vintage sound.
 Laced with addictive melodies, a roots-rock backbone, and plenty of authentic character, End of the Ride is a neo-folk gem.

 The lead single of the same name is a song with vivid lyrics, an infectious melody, and a classic rock vibe reminiscent of Tom Petty and Bryan Adams.

 According to Shaw, the song is about Bonnie and Clyde: "I remember traveling through Vegas a few years back and stopping at a random casino in Primm, Nevada.
 At the time, I was feeling lucky and simply wanted to try my hand at some blackjack.
 To my surprise, inside the casino was a Bonnie and Clyde exhibit that included the bullet-riddled car they were killed in.
 There are something like 112 bullet holes in the car.
 The exhibit also included some of their personal belongings and Clyde's blood-spattered shirt.
 It was all very weird and macabre.
 There was also a photo of the two of them in the car right after they were killed and Bonnie had a smile on her face.
 That stuck with me.
 As I was writing the song, I was thinking about what Bonnie might have said to Clyde when she realized they were about to die."

 Although the single speaks volumes as to Shaw's songwriting talent, it is merely one great song among many.
 To get a sense for where Shaw is really coming from, the full EP is a must-hear.

 According to Shaw, "I've grown tremendously as a songwriter over the past couple years.
 For the most part, if I can't picture it in my head then I don't write about it.
 I try to state the obvious without stating it obviously.
 That's my motto.
 I think it takes a really talented songwriter to put a unique twist on a common experience."